- July 7, 2021

 Go to your Gmail account and open an email.
 You’ll see the “Start timer” button right to the headline.
 Click it and choose projects/tasks from the task picker (and add tags for better transparency).
 Email headline will appear as a note.

-Use the integration to find out how much time it usually takes to create new emails and read the ongoing correspondence.
+Use the Gmail time tracking integration to find out how much time it usually takes to create new emails and read the ongoing correspondence.

 Time tracking for Google Docs, Spreadsheets, Slides